Mutual Information-Maximizing Quantized Belief Propagation Decoding of Regular LDPC Codes: An Efficient Design of Reconstruction Functions for MIM-QBP Decoder

 \section{An Efficient Design of Reconstruction Functions for MIM-QBP Decoder}

 We illustrated the general framework of the MIM-QBP decoding in Section \ref{section: MIM-QBP decoding}.
-The resulting MIM-QBP decoder works similarly to those presented by \cite{Richardson01capacity, Lee05, Thorpe02}.
+The resulting MIM-QBP decoder works similarly to the quantized BP decoders in \cite{Richardson01capacity, Lee05, Thorpe02}.
 In fact, we borrow the terms ``reconstruction function", ``computational domain", ``unreliability", and ``threshold set" from \cite{Richardson01capacity, Lee05, Thorpe02}.
-However, unlike the works of \cite{Richardson01capacity, Lee05, Thorpe02} which relied on manual optimization to design the decoders, we propose an efficient way to systematically design the RFs for the MIM-QBP decoder in this section.

-As discussed in Section \ref{section: MIM-QBP decoding}, given the design noise standard deviation $\sigma_d$, the design of the MIM-QBP decoder is essentially determined by the design of the RFs $\phi_c$, $\phi_v$, and $\phi_{ch}$.
-One possible solution to this design problem is to use certain search methods, such as the differential evolution \cite{Price06}, to search for good RFs based on the suggestions of \eqref{eqn: require phi_c} and \eqref{eqn: require phi_v} so as to maximize $I(X; S)$ and $I(X; R)$.
-In this section, we propose a more efficient way to design the RFs.
-That is, we first derive the closed-form optimal RFs, say $\phi_c^*, \phi_v^*$, and $\phi_{ch}^*$, which can maximize $I(X; S)$ and $I(X; R)$.
-Then, since the optimal RFs work in the real number domain $\mathbb{R}$, we design the RFs by properly scaling the optimal RFs to an integer range of interest to realize fixed-point implementation.
+However, the works of \cite{Richardson01capacity, Lee05, Thorpe02} require manual optimization to design the decoder parameters.
+On the contrary, we propose an efficient way to systematically design practical MIM-QBP decoders in this section under the general framework of Section \ref{section: MIM-QBP decoding}.
+More specifically, we use DE to track the message pmfs, which are given by \eqref{eqn: prob A|X} and \eqref{eqn: P_(S|X) lambda} for the CN update, and \eqref{eqn: prob B|X} and \eqref{eqn: P_(R|X) lambda} for the VN update.
+Based on the evolved message pmfs at each iteration, we design the RFs according to the principles discussed in Section \ref{section: MIM-QBP decoding}.
+We further determine the TSs by the general DP method \cite{he2021dynamic} to obtain the UFs of the MIM-QBP decoder, which aims to maximize $I(X; S)$ for the CN update and $I(X; R)$ for the VN update, respectively.
+The detailed design of the UFs is illustrated as follows.

-\subsection{Design of $\phi_c$ at CN}
+\subsection{Design of $Q_c$ at CN}